What are SIP Methods / Requests and Responses?

-SIP uses Methods / Requests and corresponding Responses to establish a call session.
+SIP uses Methods / Requests and corresponding Responses to communicate and establish a call session.

-There are six basic request / method types:
+There are fourteen SIP Request methods of which the first six are the most basic request / method types:

 INVITE = Establishes a session